jonny-wg2/website3.0/docs/security-whitepaper.md

 ### Voice call
 An operator can configure least-privilege controls to restrict the number of parallel calls and limit the national and internal call duration (e.g. 8 hours national, 2 hours international, and 10 parallel calls).

-## Infrastructure On-premise Security
+## Operational Security
-**wgtwo** operates and manages edge networks in private data centers, handling all the traffic (control-plane and user-plane) coming from Mobile Network Operators, before being forwarded to the Cloud.
-All data centers are verified by our security team to meet the same security standard.
-Security controls on the edge sites include logging, alerting, metrics, public IP management, config management, firewall rules, vulnerability management, network security (L2-4), network diagrams, upgrade strategies, secure management via SSH and IPsec, and physical security of hardware.

-Additional security controls include:
-- Privacy checklists to ensure GDPR compliance
+**wgtwo** is building an industry-leading security program based on the concept of defense-in-depth, securing its organization and your data at every layer. **wgtwo** security program aligns with industry security and privacy standards, such as ISO 27001, CIS, NIST, GSMA, and GDPR.

+**wgtwo** employs security personnel who’s responsible for implementing its security program.
+Focus areas include:
+- Cloud and On-Premise Security Architecture
+- Product Development Security
+- Technical Security Training
-- Security checklists before production deployments
+- Security Engineering and Operations
-- Recurring vulnerability management
+- Detection and Response
-- External audit logging and alerting
+- Risk and Compliance
-- Monitoring
+- Telecommunication SS7 Security

-- Automated configuration backups
-- Business continuity plan and redundancy as aligned to customer integrations
-- Threat modeling on common threat scenarios such as DDoS and unauthorized access
+Additional security controls:
+- Procedures to backup personal data
+- Formal security awareness training for all new and existing employees
+- Formulate contractual agreements when required
+- Policies and procedures outlining the employee responsibility of confidentiality of personal data
+- Process for managing system access for employees for onboarding and offboarding

-## Customer Integration Security
+### Customer Integration Security
 **wgtwo** ensures security is aligned early in the process when integrating new partners onto our core network.
 Throughout an integration process, we ensure security is part of the design process and is aligned with our existing security procedures.

 Additional security controls include: